-It is also historically important, thanks to the presence of the famous Bobbio Abbey of St. Columbanus, one of the most important medieval cultural centres in Europe, founded by the Irish monk in 614.
-The Abbey is famous for its prestigious Scriptorium, which inspired the writer Umberto Eco to write his best-seller “The Name of the Rose”, and for the Neolithic Village of St. Andrea in Travo, one of the main prehistoric settlements in northern Italy, which contains many structures dating back to the 5th millennium BC.
-It also boasts a great number of castles, some of which belong to the Castelli del Ducato di Parma e Piacenza association: The Castle and Medieval Village of Rivalta, the Fortress and Castle of Agazzano, the Castle of Montechiaro and the Malaspina-Dal Verme Castle of Bobbio.
+The historical aspect has the same relevance as the natural one, for the presence of the famous Abbey of San Colombano in Bobbio, one of the most important medieval cultural centers in Europe, founded by the Irish monk in 614, and famous for its prestigious Scriptorium, whose organization inspired the writer Umberto Eco in the drafting of his best-seller “The name of the rose” and for the Neolithic Village of Sant’Andrea a Travo, one of the main prehistoric settlements in northern Italy, where a dense network of residential and functional structures dating back to the fifth millennium BC have been found and visible today.
+To these is added an imposing belt of castles that dot it, some belonging to the networks of the Castles of the Duchy of Parma and Piacenza: Castle and Medieval Village of Rivalta, Rocca and Castle of Agazzano, Castle of Montechiaro, Malaspina-Dal Verme Castle of Bobbio.

-Val Trebbia is a perfect destination for nature lovers, who can spend their days trekking, canyoning, climbing and enjoying the tree-trails adventure, but also for culture lovers, with its museums and archaeological sites: castles, churches and medieval villages.
+Val Trebbia is a perfect place both for nature lovers who can spend their days in trekking, canyoning, climbing and adventure trails among the trees, and for culture enthusiasts with visits to museums and archaeological sites, castles, churches and medieval villages.